INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 * [Staging instance](http://staging-inspire-validator.eu-west-1.elasticbeanstalk.com/etf-webapp/): which will contain a pre-publication version of the production
 * Beta instance (this instance is not available yet): this environment will contain a version corresponding to the following year's compliance requirements, so users can choose to validate against the current year's version or the following year's version

-The different versions incorporated into these environments may contain different developments, both at the ATS/ETS and ETF levels.
-The following types of functionalities to be incorporated are established according to the relevance of the changes introduced in each development, as well as to the impact they have on the validations to be carried out.
+The different versions to be released may contain different developments, both at the ATS/ETS and ETF level.
+The following classification of functionalities to be incorporated is established according to the relevance of the changes introduced in each development, as well as to the impact they have on the validations to be carried out.
 * Breaking changes:
   * Corresponding to an implementation that makes the compliance more restrictive and difficult to pass
   * New tests
 * Non-Breaking changes:
   * Implementation reducing restriction for the correct compliance in a requirement
   * Minor changes to the interface that add new functionalities to the interface but it has no effect on the tests
 * Hotfix:
   * Detected bug that needs to be implemented and extended as soon as possible to the different instances

 In order to facilitate reporting at the end of the year, a fundamental aspect is that the community is adequately informed of the versions to be released, as well as being given enough time to accommodate the data to be reported on a stable, unvarying and reliable version.
 Globally, a work schedule is established for the annual report in which the focus is mainly on concentrating the breaking-changes in the first half of the year, so that by June of each year, there is a stable version on which to test the data and where the changes introduced up to the end of the year do not impact more restrictively on the validations to be made on the reporting information.
 Thus, the following schedule of versions can be conceived in accordance with the objective of offering the version used in the annual report at mid-year that can be used from that moment for the preparation of data aligned with the requirements to be met at the end of the year.
 * **v2020.1 - 15/03/2020.** It includes a first batch of binding developments to the end-2020 report, as well as improvements to the ETF tool.
+* **v2020.2 - 15/06/2020.** This **v2020.2 release contains all the validations to be considered for the evaluation of the annual report.**
-* **v2020.2 - 15/06/2020.** This version includes all the requirements and restrictions to incorporate the annual report, so that users can use it from this moment on to adapt their data appropriately until the end of the year
+This version includes all the requirements and restrictions to incorporate the annual report, so that users can use it from this moment on to appropriately adapt their data until the end of the year.
+  * Breaking changes
+  * Non-breaking changes
+  * Hotfixes
+* **v2020.3 - 15/09/2020.** This **v2020.3 version will be used for the evaluation of the annual report.**
-* **v2020.3 - 15/09/2020.** The version published at this time contains all the restrictions and possible non-breaking changes or HotFixes, that is to say developments that do not imply additional work for the report but that can lower the degree of restriction of the requirements or correct existing bugs.
+The version published at this time contains all the restrictions and possible non-breaking changes or Hotfixes, that is to say developments that do not imply additional work for the report but that can lower the degree of restriction of the requirements or correct existing bugs.
-This version will be used for the evaluation of the annual report.
 * **v2021.b - 15/09/2020.** In addition, a version will be published that incorporates the changes to be evaluated in the following year's report, so that those community members who want to test them will have it at their disposal.
 * **v2021.0 - 15/01/2021.** After the conclusion of the reporting cycle, a first version of the ATS/ETS and the ETF to be used in the 2021 reporting cycle will be published in the production environment.
 From this version onwards, the same release philosophy will be followed, so that the community has a clear understanding of what is to be released, the functionalities offered and the scope of these developments.